jolie/docs/documentation/basics/composing_statements.md

 }
 </code></pre>

-<div class="download"><a href="documentation/basics/code/composing_statements_parallel.zip">Click here to download the comprehensive code of the example above.</a></div>
+<a target="_blank" href="/documentation/basics/code/composing_statements_parallel.zip">Click here to download the comprehensive code of the example above.</a>

-Concurrent access to shared variables can be restricted through [synchronized](basics/processes.html) blocks.
+Concurrent access to shared variables can be restricted through [synchronized](/documentation/basics/processes.html) blocks.

 ---